tsekenrick/course-clicker/README.md

 |________________|       |________________|
 ```

-The `/` route will only exist if I end up integrating user auth in time.
-Otherwise, the site will start on the first level (`/game`), and once you meet the necessary conditions, a link will open up on `/game` to give you access to the second level (`/game2`).
+~~The `/` route will only exist if I end up integrating user auth in time.
+Otherwise, the site will start on the first level (`/game`), and once you meet the necessary conditions, a link will open up on `/game` to give you access to the second level (`/game2`).~~

+In light of descoping out the second level of the game, the site map should be limited to just `/` and `/game`.

 ## User Stories or Use Cases